15 Ecommerce Email Marketing Strategies To Increase Conversion

 2. Personalization

 Personalization is all about tailoring your email messages to individual recipients based on their preferences, behavior, and demographic data.
+Here is why personalization is a must-use email marketing strategy:.

 Based on the work we have done with some of the biggest brands, here are a few ways to deploy personalization in ecommerce email marketing.